GRAAL-Research/deepparse/docs/source/index.rst

 Countries and Results
 ===================

-The following table presents the accuracy of the 20 countries we used during training for both our models.
+The following table presents the accuracy on the 20 countries we used during training for both our models.

 .. list-table::
 		:header-rows: 1